frg/notebook-home/appliance-procurement.md

 * Wi-Fi modules on this appliance give value in convenience.
 Being able to switch on an A/C ahead of time at the end of a journey will be a god send.
 These modules also give the ability to turn off A/C regardless if they're on or not -- this adds to strategicly being able to save on energy.
 * When buying a home it is of utmost importance to make sure A/C copper pipes are able to efficiently be routed through your home.
 A/C copper pipes are expensive in material and gas top ups.

+## Fridge & Freezer
+* An alarm that sounds when the door is left open can save you from a bad day
+* For in-built appliances of this nature it's recommended that you aim for quality rather than features

 [^1]: Note that in 2021 EU made a change to its energy ratings where A+, A++ and A+++ were eliminated and each respective rating is now C, B and A respectively.
 [Source](https://www.topten.eu/private/page/energy-label#:~:text=The%20most%20important%20changes%20in,market%20were%20given%20class%20A.)